Pair of Lounge Chairs in Patinated Burgundy Leather by Jacques Adnet

-Jacques Adnet, pair of lounger chairs to reupholster, leather and metal, France, late 1950s.
+Jacques Adnet, pair of lounge chairs, leather, metal, France, late 1950s

-Pair of armchairs by the French designer Jacques Adnet, featuring a tubular steel frame, clad with patinated leather.
+Pair of armchairs by French designer Jacques Adnet, featuring a tubular steel frame, upholstered with patinated leather.
 The use of tubular steel started in the 1920s and quickly became a Futurist, almost vainglorious trope.
-Adnet's introduced the frame cladded with leather, which was an ingenious move; maintaining the avant-garde constructions with and lean shaped, but adding a luxuriant dimension without adding volume.
+Adnet introduced the frame in combination with leather, which was an ingenious move; maintaining the avant-garde constructions with and lean shaped, but adding a luxuriant dimension without adding volume.

-Adnet, just like his fellow contemporarie Jean Royère, André Arbus, Mathieu Matégot and Pierre Guariche, opted to take Art Deco's robust expressions and make them more simple and direct.
-In addition, they preserved Deco's bespoke/artisanal fabrication, not giving in to the postwar industrial goadings.
+Jacques Adnet (1900-1984), just like his fellows Jean Royère, André Arbus, Mathieu Matégot and Pierre Guariche, opted to take Art Deco's robust expressions and make them more simple and direct.
+In addition, they preserved Deco's bespoke/artisanal fabrication, not giving in to the Postwar Industrial goads.